 Technology Services 1.
-Management of the Single Operating Environment (SOE) (e.g. Windows)
+Management of the Single Operating Environment (SOE) (e.g.

+Windows)

 2. Technology support

 a.
 Distribution, set up and management of hardware and

 software.

+b.
 Cyber security management and training

 c.
 Asset life cycle management

 d.
 Help desk support.

-3.

-onferencing platform
+3. Single domain (Microsoft 365), email handles, file sharing, video conferencing platform

 4. Access to cloud-based applications (apps) with capacity to scale up

 and down based on need

 Policies and Compliance 1.
 Management and implementation of standardised suited of policies

 and procedures to ensure all organisations are compliant with State

 and Federal legislative requirements.
 Related to workplace

 relations, staff conditions and key staff related policies such as, but

 not limited to:

 a.
 Parental Leave

 b.
 Leave

 c.
 Travel

 d.
 Social Media

 e.
 Workplace health and safety

 f.
 Diversity, Equity and Inclusion

 Risk Management Systems 1.

-for the sport , including, but not limited to:
+Development and management of a risk management framework for the sport , including, but not limited to:

 a.
 Risk appetite statement - noting each SSO Board can set

 their own risk appetite statement for matters within their

 control.

 b.
 Risk assessment matrix - noting most risks for the sport

 will be consistent across NSO and SSO.

 c.
 Risk management processes .

-2. Specific support and consistent education to all staff across key
+2. -,

 relevant risk areas such as, but not limited to:

 a.
 Critical incident management

 b.
 Workplace health and safety

 c.
 Strategic risks to the organisation

 d.
-Financial risks including budget management and fraud
+Financial risks including budget management and fraud control

-control

 e.
 Compliance and legal risks